Expert Spotlight: 5 Questions with Dr. Carla Brown, Game Doctor

 You can learn more about their projects on their website and check out Bacteria Combat on Apple and Google Play, where it’s available for free!
 You can also view their short film Antibiotic Apocalypse on YouTube.

 1. What is Game Doctor?
 What inspired you to approach science education through gaming strategies and interactive technologies?

 Game Doctor is an educational studio based in Scotland developing mobile games for science and health learning.
 Our games are powered by backend analytics, meaning they are excellent tools for data collection.
-We work with universities, healthcare organizations and agencies to develop unique products and interventions to educate and change behaviours in healthcare.
+We work with universities, healthcare organizations and agencies to develop unique products and interventions to educate and change behaviors in healthcare.
 We are mostly targeted at young people and millennials due to their high uptake of games and digital media.

 I set up Game Doctor in 2016 after developing educational games during my PhD and in several museum/academic roles.
 Games are excellent tools for engagement and education – the digital game-based learning research field is growing every year and there is lots of evidence to support use of games for health education.

 Personal to me, I believe games are highly accessible and allow us to work with lots of different types of people.
 Games also allow you to visualize and interact with very complex and ‘invisible’ concepts, and allow you to tell emotive stories through characters and environments.